todogroup/osposurvey/2020/questions.md

 * List of acceptable licenses
 * Contributing upstream to open source projects
 * Sponsoring open source projects, events or foundations
+* Employees are permitted to contribute to non-work-related open source projects in their spare time without conditions
+* Employees are permitted to contribute to non-work-related open source projects in their spare time but require permission to do so

+5. What percentage of your products are built using open source components?
+* 0-20%
+* 20-40%
+* 40-60%
+* 60-80%
+* 80-100%

-5. Does your company have an open source program (either formal or informal) or management initiative? *
+6. Does your company have an open source program (either formal or informal) or management initiative? *
 >{Yes No, but planning one No}
 >ROUTING: "Yes" goes to Part 2; "No, but planning one" goes to Part 3; "No" goes to Part 4

 ## Part 2
 ### Part 2a

-6. What are the primary responsibilities of the open source program?
+7. What are the primary responsibilities of the open source program?
 (Check all that apply)
 * Owning and overseeing the execution of open source strategy
 * Clearly communicating the open source strategy within and outside the company
 * Facilitating the effective use of open source in commercial products and services